bexelbie/bexelbie.github.io/_drafts/backup/part4-update.md

 * is based on free and open source processes and principles (Nice to Have)
 * is built on services where I am the customer, not the product (Nice to Have)
 * can be adapted and adopted by others (Nice to Have)
+* provides for archives, not just backups (Nice to Have)

 ### Data Goals